 Make it Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger, III, and Mark A. McDaniel.
-(Written by a fiction/non-fiction author, as well as two cognitive scientists, this book presents recent findings from laboratory and classroom research on effective learning strategies.
+(Written by a novelist, as well as two cognitive scientists, this book presents recent findings from laboratory and classroom research on effective learning strategies.
 Geared toward a general audience, the authors include anecdotes about each learning strategy and they discuss practical tips for retrieval practice throughout the book.)

 Small Teaching: Everyday Lessons from the Science of Learning by James M. Lang.
 (Written by a professor of English who specializes in teaching in higher education, this book presents an approach to "small teaching" or improving learning through small but powerful modifications to course design and teaching practices.
 Geared toward faculty, the author provides practical tips on implementing effective learning strategies in classroom settings, including retrieval practice.)